tgriesser/cypress-graphql-mock-example/devlog.md

 Let's steal the config from [the Graph.Cool example app](https://github.com/graphcool-examples/react-apollo-todo-example).

+I learned about the `concurrently` NPM module from the Angular 2 getting started example, so I'm using that to run the webpack dev server and nodemon at the same time, for the server and client builds.
+I'm also using Webpack dev server `proxy` to pass `/graphql` to my API server.

 OK, after fiddling around with a bunch of stuff we now have a basic UI, and no surprises yet!

 ![Basic UI screenshot](screenshots/first-ui.png)